ASchmidt1024/articles/angular/testing/angular-unit-testing.md

         <p>Please log in first</p>
     </div>

 Here are two div blocks, which will be displayed if the user is logged in or not.
-If it is true, we should see the name of the user.
+If it is true, he should see the name of the user.
 The variable `isLoggedIn` is to declare in our component, in the file `user.component.ts`, as well as our user object, which contains the name.
 Our component should be like this.

     import { Component, OnInit } from '@angular/core';

     @Component({
         selector: 'app-user',